Lightning Safety Tips

 It is difficult for emergency vehicles, utility trucks, postal and delivery trucks to find homes and businesses whose address numbers are not properly posted.
 Firefighters, emergency vehicles and personnel may need to find your home quickly should an emergency occur.

-Your street name and number should be printed in letters and numbers that are no less than 4" tall, in a contrasting.
+Your street name and number should be printed in letters and numbers that are no less than 4" tall, in a contrasting color.
 They should be visible from all directions of travel for at least 150 feet. encourage family and neighbors to post their house numbers, too.

 If your home or business is set back from the street or road, post your address at the entrance of your driveway.
 In situations where more than one home is accessed off a single driveway, all addresses should be posted at the street and each appropriate intersection along the driveway.